-PHS will seek consent from the practitioner if they wish to make contact with their employer/contracting organisation to gather information or where liaison with local health services is required.
+PH will seek consent from the practitioner if they wish to make contact with their employer/contracting organisation to gather information or where liaison with local health services is required.

-Evaluation of PHS and activity reporting
+Evaluation of PH and activity reporting

 Exceptions to the duty of confidentiality

 There are exceptions to the duty of confidentiality that may require the use or disclosure of confidential information.
 Such exceptions are very rare and should not undermine the trust that the practitioner can place in the service.

 Rarely, disclosure in the public interest may be required.
 This will be in those circumstances where the practitioner’s health raises serious concerns about their own safety or the safety of their patients or the public.
 This will normally be limited to those cases where they are not complying with assessment, treatment or monitoring, or heeding advice to remain on sick leave.

 In these cases PH will seek consent from the practitioner but where consent cannot be achieved and the public interest is paramount, disclosure may be made without consent.
 In such a case the practitioner will be informed that disclosure has occurred and the reasons for doing so.
 Disclosure will be kept to the minimum required for the purpose and passed only on a “need to know” basis.